-Microchips are small devices implanted underneath a pet’s skin to provide unique and reliable identification.
-You’ve probably heard some dramatic stories about how microchips have helped reunite pets with their owners, like this dog who was found on Christmas Eve near Kansas City and this New York Police officer’s cat who had been missing for two years.
-Stories like these help emphasize the importance of microchips for pets, but many pet owners aren’t aware of the maintenance required for these devices.
+You’ve probably heard some dramatic stories about how microchips have helped reunite pets with their owners, like this dog who was found on Christmas Eve near Kansas City.
+Stories like this help emphasize the importance of microchips for pets, but many pet owners aren’t aware of the maintenance required for these devices.
 Our experts at BluePearl answer the frequently asked questions about microchips in pets.

 Why should I microchip my pet?